Fusion Retail Brands

 Clothing retailer and wholesaler

 Colorado Group went into receivership in 2011, owing $400 million to a syndicated of 18 lenders.
 Four of these lenders took on the business in 2012 (National Australia Bank, Japanese bank Nomura and Anchorage Capital Partners and ICE Canyon).
-Under the new owners, there will be 282 Jag and Diana Ferrari clothing stores, and Mathers and Williams shoes stores - a dramatic reduction from its private-equity days where there were 441 stores.
+The new owners reduced store numbers from 441 to under 200 and then sold the business in 2017 to Australian footwear company Munro Footwear Group.

 |Fusion Retail Brands Pty Ltd||AUS||website|